 (e) Immediate Termination.
 Either party may terminate these Services Terms, effective immediately upon delivery of written notice to the other party, if the other party (i) is unable to pay its debts as they mature or admits in writing its inability to pay its debts as they mature, (ii) makes a general assignment for the benefit of creditors, (iii) files a voluntary petition for bankruptcy or has filed against it an involuntary petition for bankruptcy, (iv) applies for the appointment of a receiver or trustee for substantially all of its assets or permits the assignment of any such receiver or trustee who is not discharged within a period of 30 days after such appointment, or (v) otherwise ceases to actively conduct its business.
 If any of the above events occurs with regards to a party, that party will immediately notify the other party in writing of its occurrence.

-(f) Return of Client Data.
-Upon termination of these Services Terms, Vendor will backup Client Data from the Data Center onto computer-readable media in a non-proprietary table or delimited format determined by Vendor, and upon Client’s full payment of all fees and expenses due under these Services Terms, Vendor will promptly deliver the backup to Client.
+(g) Return of Client Data.
+Upon termination of these Services Terms, Vendor will backup Client Data from the Data Center onto computer-readable media in a non-proprietary table or delimited format determined by Vendor.
+Within 30 days of termination and upon Client’s full payment of all fees and expenses due under these Services Terms, Vendor will promptly deliver the backup to Client.

 (b) Dispute Resolution.
 The parties will attempt to settle any dispute between them amicably and agree to exercise reasonable commercial efforts to resolve the controversy or dispute prior to seeking resolution by arbitration.
 To invoke the dispute resolution process, the invoking party will give to the other party written notice of its decision to do so (“Dispute Notice”), including a description of the issues subject to the controversy or dispute and a proposed resolution thereof.
 Designated representatives of both parties with the closest responsibility for implementing the Licensed Materials will attempt to resolve the controversy or dispute within 30 days after delivery of the Dispute Notice.